sparklemotion/nokogiri/CONTRIBUTING.md

 ## Making a release

-A quick checklist:
+A quick checklist for releasing Nokogiri:

+- Prechecks
   - [ ] make sure CI is green!
   - [ ] update `CHANGELOG.md` and `lib/nokogiri/version/constant.rb`
-- [ ] create a git tag
+  - [ ] commit and create a git tag
   - [ ] run `scripts/build-gems` and make sure it completes and all the tests pass
+- Release
+  - [ ] `git push && git push --tags`
   - [ ] `for g in gems/*.gem ; do gem push $g ; done`
   - [ ] create a release at https://github.com/sparklemotion/nokogiri/releases and provide sha2 checksums
-- if security-related,
+- If the release has security fixes ...
   - [ ] publish a GHSA
   - [ ] email ruby-security-ann@googlegroups.com and ruby-talk@ruby-lang.org
-  - [ ] submit a PR to https://github.com/rubysec/ruby-advisory-db
+- Post-release
   - [ ] update nokogiri.org
   - [ ] bump `lib/nokogiri/version/constant.rb` to a prerelease version like `v1.14.0.dev`